Maxakipust/id_pos/README.md

-Note, if running on an onDemand environment, there are a few packages missing, `inflect`, `networkx`, and `chinese_whispers` To install these packages locally run `pip3 install inflect networkx chinese_whispers --user`
+Note, if running on an onDemand environment, there are a few packages missing, `inflect`, `networkx`, and `chinese_whispers` To install these packages locally run `pip3 install inflect networkx chinese_whispers --user` These packages are only used for graph clustering and post processing. in order to run without building the models for graph clustering, use `python3 src/main ondemand`.
+This will use the pre-generated augmented models for evaluation.

-To run without building the word2vec model and graph clustering: `python3 src/main` To run and build the word2vec model and graph clustering `python3 src/main long` To start a webserver run `cd src`, `export FLASK_APP=webserver` and `flask run`.
+To run without building the word2vec model and graph clustering: `python3 src/main` To run and build the word2vec model and graph clustering `python3 src/main long` To run without libraries available on ondemand use `python3 src/main ondemand` To start a webserver run `cd src`, `export FLASK_APP=webserver` and `flask run`.
 Note flask needs to be installed with `pip3 install flask` (I don't know if there is a way to install it as user)

 ---